AlexisVal08/The-OSI-Model-/README.md

 ![OSI Layer #1](https://github.com/AlexisVal08/The-OSI-Model-/assets/135868956/99d775d6-fe0e-406d-97f7-690b00fad7fe)

-As the curtains rise higher, the Transport Layer assumes control, a virtuoso conductor ensuring reliable end-to-end communication.
-It segments and reassembles data, conducts flow control, and administers error detection and correction, with the dynamic duo of Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) offering distinct cadences.
+As the curtains rise higher, the Transport Layer assumes control, a virtuoso conductor overseeing and ensuring reliable end-to-end communication.
+Segmenting and reassembling data, managing flow control, and handling error detection and correction.
+On a Microsoft laptop, protocols like Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) operate at this layer, ensuring the reliable exchange of data between the laptop and other devices or servers.
 </p>
 <br />